 Financing your new business

 Getting a new business off the ground is often a challenge; thankfully, there are opportunities for new business owners to receive government or even private-sector financing through Canada.ca’s Financing your new business Opens a new website in a new window tool, which is a part of the government’s Canada Business Network Opens a new website in a new window initiative.

 The tool provides an extensive list of financing opportunities and to links to regional and industry-based associations that can help new business owners hit the ground running.

 The Canada Child Benefit

 Growing your family means adding to your list of financial responsibilities.
-To help with this, the federal government currently offers the Canada Child Benefit Opens in a new website, which was introduced in 2016.
+To help with this, the federal government currently offers the Canada Child Benefit Opens a new website in a new window, which was introduced in 2016.
 According to the government’s website, the goal of the benefit is “to strengthen the middle class and help those working to join it.”
 In short, the Canada Child Benefit is a tax-free payment, provided on a monthly basis, that helps Canadian families with the cost of raising children under 18.